Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/model_types.md

 ### Reinforcement Learning
 **<ins>Reinforcement Learning</ins>**: Reinforcement learning models are a type of learning model that learns decision-making strategies in a given environment

-<ins>Learning Mechanism</ins>:
+#### Learning Mechanism:

-    - Reinforcement learning models are given a set of actions, which are randomly chosen at first
+1. Reinforcement learning models are given a set of actions, which are randomly chosen at first

-    - The model either receives a reward or a punishment based on its actions
+2. The model either receives a reward or a punishment based on its actions

-    - Based on the output from its actions, the model updates its policy (learned action plan) to optimize its rewards
+3. Based on the output from its actions, the model updates its policy (learned action plan) to optimize its rewards

 <ins>Example</ins>: A model that learns how to play chess